stvoutsin/pyrothorn/docs/Firethorn-JSON-test.md

-Firethorn-JSON-test Documentattion
+# Firethorn-JSON-test Documentattion

-The following describes the set of steps required  to run the Pyrothorn JSON query test (test14) The test takes a JSON file of queries, and resources, creates a Firethorn workspace with the given resources and runs through the list of queries
+The following describes the set of steps required  to run the Pyrothorn JSON query test (test14) The test takes a JSON file of queries, and resources, creates a Firethorn workspace with the given resources and runs through the list of queries.

 # Login to the the VM